mdn/translated-content-de/files/de/web/api/css_object_model/managing_screen_orientation/index.md

   }
 }

-/* Für Querformat soll die Werkzeugleiste links fixiert werden */
+/* For landscape, we want the toolbar stick on the left */

 @media screen and (orientation: landscape) {
   #toolbar {